tranhelen/tranhelen/_posts/2017-11-08-followyourownadvice.md

 layout: post
 ---

-Out of all the advice I give, I tend to give this one the most often.
-It's old-school advice, drilled into me when I was in college.
-I pass it along to all my students even now because I believe it's just as relevant now to our industry.
+Out of all the advice I give I tend to give this one the most often.
+It's old-school advice drilled into me when I was in college.
+I pass it along to all my students because I believe it's just as relevant now to our industry.

 <blockquote class="large">
 	<p>Always keep an updated portfolio.</p>
 </blockquote>

 Even if you're not looking for a job or if you're happy with your company, you should always have an updated portfolio, somewhere.
-There are a couple of other benefits as well:
+There are many non-obvious benefits:

 - It's another opportunity to practice
 - It gives you a good sense of progress throughout your career
 - It helps other Designers looking to get into an industry by providing examples of what you do day-to-day
 - It helps other disciplines who are interested in our field learn more about our craft and language, something we should welcome

-For the past four years though, I never followed my own advice.
+For the past four years though I didn't followed my own advice.
 I had a writing portfolio but let my  portfolio languish.
-In the end, I found it difficult to describe my projects a year or two out from launch.
+While I went through this process over the past few months I found it difficult to describe my projects a year or two or even three out from launch.
 While I remember the broad strokes, I simply forgot most of the details.

 Most of the production work was gone because product iterations overwrite.
 Even my process work had been thrown away, misplaced, or left behind.
-While I was able to dig up some mock-ups, it wasn't the same and it was incredibly tedious to remake it and ensure that it was exactly what launched.
+While I was able to dig up some mock-ups, it wasn't the same and it was tedious to remake them and ensure that it was what launched.

 I generally try to lead by example.
 So, here it is again: